 When you take certification exams like CompTIA Security+, CISSP, CEH, or CISM, you’re bound to encounter countless acronyms.
 If you don’t know what an acronym stands for, you might fail to understand a problem or pick the right answer.
-On this post, you’ll find more than a hundred acronyms, what each acronym stands for, and their corresponding definitions.
+In this post, you’ll find more than a hundred acronyms, what each acronym stands for, and their corresponding definitions.

 | Acronym | Stands For | Description |